threefoldtech/playground/docs/user_stories.md

 ---
 ## Scenario 11

-    - As I user I expect to add or delete 'ENVIRONMENT VARIABLES' to Micro Virtual Machine
+    - As I user I expect to add or delete 'ENVIRONMENT VARIABLES' and 'DISKS' to Micro Virtual Machine

 ### Acceptance Criteria

     - From 'ENVIRONMENT VARIABLES' user can add, modify, or delete environment variables to micro virtual machine.
+    - From 'DISKS' user can add many disks with the micro virtual machine.
 ---
 ## Scenario 12